 If you can’t find what you’re looking for in this part of the website, you can access their search tool and look for specific keywords.

 Dribbble also offers extensive search features.
 You can browse designers according to skill or location, or their experience, availability, and previous work.
 On the other hand, you can search the website by keywords to find specific styles, industries, or color schemes.
 The one downside to Dribbble is that you have to be invited to be a member.
-However, you can see most of the their content without logging in.
+However, you can see most of the content without having to log in.

 Instagram is another social network that has a whole host of design inspiration.
 Although logos aren’t automatically included in your stream, there are numerous accounts dedicated to posting branding ideas.
 Some of them are aggregate accounts that collect interesting designs and share with their audience; others are freelance designers who share their finished projects with the world.
 As the website is constantly updated, you get an ongoing feed of design inspirations that you can pop into and check out whenever you want.